maandr/e-webpack/bundle-js-sass-images-html-express/README.md

-# Webpack with pure node and javascript
+# Webpack with express server

 ## Prerequisites